JetBrains-Research/qfarm/README.md

 ```

 `--rand-auc-cols`
-Number of synthetic random columns used to generate the level-1 empirical AUC baseline.
+Number of random columns used to generate the level-1 empirical AUC baseline.

 ---